-In mid-century America, communication between St. Joseph, on the fringe of western settlement, and gold mining communities of California challenged the bold and made skeptical the timid.
+“In mid-century America, communication between St. Joseph, on the fringe of western settlement, and gold mining communities of California challenged the bold and made skeptical the timid.
 Into this picture rode the Pony Express.
 In rain and in snow, in sleet and in hail over moonlit prairie, down tortuous mountain path.. pounding pony feet knitted together the ragged edges of a rising nation.”

 The Pony Express was the first “express” mail line across the United States.
-The outfit actually began as a “publicity stunt” in hopes of winning a million-dollar government mail contract for the Central Overland California and Pike’s Peak Express Company, a freight and stage organization.
+The outfit began as a “publicity stunt” in hopes of winning a million-dollar government mail contract for Central Overland California and Pike’s Peak Express Company, a freight and stage organization.
 Owned by William H. Russell, William B. Waddell, and Alexander Majors, the Pony Express became a subsidiary of the larger Central Overland California and Pike’s Peak Express Company.
 Before the Pony Express, the freight and stage company held government contracts for army supply delivery, employing 4,000 men and owning 3,500 wagons and 40,000 oxen.
-Envisioning a similar contract for fast mail delivery, the Pony Express was born.
+The Pony Express was born, envisioning a similar contract for fast mail delivery.

-    From St. Joseph, Missouri to Sacramento, California, the first successful Pony Express run took place on April 3, 1860, when a lone rider on a bay mare galloped from Pike’s Peak Stables in St. Joseph, Missouri, thus inaugurating the famous Pony Express.
+From St. Joseph, Missouri, to Sacramento, California, the first successful Pony Express run took place on April 3, 1860.
+A lone rider on a bay mare galloped from Pike’s Peak Stables in St. Joseph, Missouri, thus inaugurating the famous Pony Express.

 Before the advent of the Pony Express, the railroads and telegraph lines extended no further west than St. Joseph, Missouri, and mail traveled west by stagecoach and wagons, a trip that could take months if it arrived at all.
-The Pony Express alleviated this problem with riders who could dramatically reduce the amount of time it took for the mail to be delivered.
+The Pony Express alleviated this problem with riders who could dramatically reduce the time it took to deliver the mail.
 But, it was a dangerous job, fraught with Indian attacks, rough terrain, and severe weather.